There’s this idea that superfoods are somehow much better than any other food group and should be consumed at all costs.

 The second has to do with why these foods were chosen.

-I picked these foods because they contain more nutrients that your thyroid needs compared to other food groups.
+I picked these foods because they contain more nutrients that are beneficial to your thyroid than other foods.

 This means that you can get more of the nutrients your thyroid needs without eating a ton of food.